Peter J. Crowley

 peace

-Filed Under: Abstract, Adventure, Color Fine Art, Community, Family Farm, Humanity, Life in Layers, Logging, Nature, Observing with America, Street Photography, Summer, The City as a Muse, Uncategorized, Washington Tagged With: Abstraction, Color Fine Art, Humanity, Layered Life, Reflections, Simplicity, Street Photography
+Categories // Abstract, Adventure, Color Fine Art, Community, Family Farm, Humanity, Life in Layers, Logging, Nature, Observing with America, Street Photography, Summer, The City as a Muse, Uncategorized, Washington Tags // Abstraction, Color Fine Art, Humanity, Layered Life, Reflections, Simplicity, Street Photography

 The Daily, November 8th Taccoma